wp-plugins/suggest-review/readme.txt

 * Weekly, an email listing all of the review suggestions will be sent to a list of email addresses.
 * Can be configured to allow guests to mark items for review.
 * Can also be configured to put the last update date to the end of each post.
+* Exclude the suggest review button by IDs of pages, posts

 Neither the mark for review button or last update date will appear on list of post pages or search results.